LACEY — Winning at the 2A Southwest District IV tournament has become an expectation for the River Ridge Hawks.

-Perhaps it was only fitting for Wallace to be the first player to climb the latter postgame and to cut a string off the net, something hes done three previous district title games.
+Perhaps it was only fitting for Wallace to be the first player to climb the ladder after the game to cut a string off the net, something he’s done at three previous district title games.

-As champions of District IV, the Hawks will be the No. 1 seed into next Saturdays regional at Tumwater High School where theyll face the No. 6 seed from District 3 at 6 p.m.
-As runners-up, the Monarchs will be the No. 2 seed, and will face the third seed from District ½ at 4 p.m.
+As champions of District IV, the Hawks will be the No. 1 seed in next Saturday’s regional at Tumwater High School, where they’ll face the No. 6 seed from District 3 at 6 p.m.
+As runner-up, the Monarchs will be the No. 2 seed, and will face the third seed from Districts 1 and 2 at 4 p.m.
 Saturday in their regional game, also at Tumwater.

-The Monarchs had a chance to send the game into overtime with 3.3 seconds left with the possessions but Tanner Brills top-of-the-key 3-pointer with two River Ridge defenders in his face was short just before the buzzer sounded.
+The Monarchs had a chance to send the game into overtime with 3.3 seconds left and possession of the ball, but Tanner Brill’s top-of-the-key 3-pointer with two River Ridge defenders in his face was short just before the buzzer sounded.

-River Ridge held the lead for most of the game, but Mark Morris kept it close.
-The Hawks held a slim 36-33 lead going into the fourth quarter, but thats when the Monarchs, champions of the 2A Greater St. Helens League, took their first lead since early in the first quarter.
-Tanner Brills bucket in the lane gave Mark Morris a 40-39 advantage with 5:22 remaining.
-Within two minutes, however, thanks to a free throw by Jonathon Roberts, the Hawks lead was 46-41 inside 4 minutes to go.
+River Ridge led for most of the game, but Mark Morris kept it close.
+The Hawks had a 36-33 lead going into the fourth quarter, but that’s when the Monarchs, champions of the 2A Greater St. Helens League, took their first lead since early in the first quarter.
+Brill’s bucket in the lane gave Mark Morris a 40-39 advantage with 5:22 remaining.
+Within two minutes, however, thanks to a free throw by Jonathon Roberts, the Hawks’ lead was 46-41 with less than 4 minutes to go.

-In addition to Wallaces 24, Kesean Coleman had eight points off the bench and Kobe Key had seven.
+In addition to Wallace’s 24, Kesean Coleman had eight points off the bench and Kobe Key had seven for River Ridge.

-The Hawks entered Fridays game winners of 14 straight district tournament games dating back to 2008 when it won its first of now five straight District IV titles.
+The Hawks entered Friday’s game winners of 14 straight district tournament games dating to 2008, when it won its first of what is now five straight District IV titles.

-Since 2008, theyve been undefeated in district tournament play at 15-0 with various players rolling through the program and even coaches.
-This is first-year Hawks coach John Barbees first district title.
+Since 2008, the Hawks are 15-0 at district with various players rolling through the program, and even coaches.
+This is first-year Hawks coach John Barbee’s first district title.

 Mark Morris 49, W.F.
-West 43: In a battle between the top two-ranked teams in Class 2A, the Monarchs of Longview repeated as district champions at Saint Martins University.
-The Monarchs (19-4) will be the districts No. 1 seed into the regional round of the state tournament next week at Tumwater High School while the Bearcats will be the districts No. 2 seed, also at Tumwater.
+West 43: In a battle between the top two-ranked teams in Class 2A, the Monarchs of Longview repeated as district champions at Saint Martin’s University.
+The Monarchs (19-4) will be the district’s No. 1 seed into the regional round of the state tournament next week at Tumwater High School; the Bearcats will be the district’s No. 2 seed, and also will play at Tumwater.